isomerpages/nlb-learning/_sustainability/Adults & Seniors/Programmes.md

 <br>Take a sneak peek at their proposed ideas for a sustainable Choa Chu Kang HERE.

 <b>Share your Feedback</b>
-<br>You can also be a part of the Great Make-Over Project by leaving the teams your feedback or collaborating with them on their projects [HERE](https://go.gov.sg/gmocommunity)
+<br>You can also be a part of the Great Make-Over Project by leaving the teams your feedback or collaborating with them on their projects <a href="https://go.gov.sg/gmocommunity/" target="_blank">HERE!</a>

 <b> Meet the Teams in Person</b>